A shared brain for families caring for an ageing parent.

 Three layers.
 One inbox.

-Numa is a temporal knowledge graph for one patient, fed by everything the family forwards, read by agents that handle the legwork.
+Numa builds a dated, source-backed care graph for one patient, fed by everything the family forwards, read by agents that handle the legwork.

 n